 Ways to Build Your Personality and Vibe:

-— A high-end skincare brand could emphasize elegance, trustworthiness and nurturing.
+A high-end skincare brand might emphasize elegance, trustworthiness, and nurturing, creating a sense of luxury and care.

-— A tech startup might strive to be innovative, friendly, and approachable. -
+A tech startup may strive to be innovative, friendly, and approachable, making complex solutions feel simple and human.

 Develop a Tone Guide